It is COLD – a real Deep FREEZE out there !

 The Appliance Body: Virtually all kerosene heaters and stoves are made of steel, either painted or enameled for a pleasant appearance and rust prevention.
 When the appliance is being prepared for storage, it should be burned dry, then completely disassembled.
 The body of the unit, including the stainless steel reflectors on radiant heaters and stainless steel grillwork on convection heaters, should be cleaned and polished with a good grade of auto polish/cleaner.

 Kerosene is NOT like gasoline: it is a lubricant, not corrosive, not volatile, and extremely stable in storage.
-If you throw a match into a pool of kerosene the match will drown
+If you throw a match into a pool of kerosene the match will drown.

 It is best to fuel, ignite and extinguish kerosene appliances OUTSIDE – NOT in the area you plan to use them.
 Most of the odor is generated during the ignition and extinguishing process.